sib-swiss/enrichment-analysis-training/docs/exercises.md

 NK_vs_Th[which(NK_vs_Th$symbol=="NCAM1"),]
 ```

 This table contains the typical information obtained after differential gene expression analysis.
-For each gene, you have log2 fold change values and significance information via the raw p-value and adjusted p-value.
+For each gene, you have log<sub>2</sub> fold change values and significance information via the raw p-value and adjusted p-value.
+A positive log<sub>2</sub> fold change value indicates that the gene is more expressed in NK cells than in Th cells, while a negative log<sub>2</sub> fold change value indicates that the gene is less expressed in NK cells than in Th cells.
 The p-value is usually computed automatically by R packages designed for differential gene expression analysis such as edgeR, limma or DESeq2.
 If you ever need to perform p-value adjustment, there is a function that is part of the stats package called p.adjust(), that allows you to perform p-value
 adjustment for any list of p-values.
 Look at the help of the function and try to understand the arguments that can be used.
 ```r